 Accounting for Withheld Taxes

-The amount withheld each pay period from the compensation of employees or members of the armed forces will be recorded on their individual earnings records.
-The total amount withheld will be disbursed each pay period from the appropriations from which the payroll is paid and credited to the deposit fund--X6275 “Withheld State and Local Taxes,” pending payment to the taxing authority.
+The agency should record the amount withheld each pay period from the compensation of employees or members of the armed forces on their individual earnings records.
+The agency should disburse the total amount withheld each pay period from the appropriations from which the payroll is paid and credited to the deposit fund--X6275 “Withheld State and Local Taxes,” pending payment to the taxing authority.
 Agencies will maintain appropriate internal subsidiary records to show (1) the amounts withheld for each tax class and (2) a breakdown of the total taxes withheld for each taxing authority.

 Correction of Errors

 An error made in a prior pay period of the current calendar year will be corrected if the employee is still on the agency’s payroll.
 Corrections are to be made by adjusting the deduction for the current pay period by an amount sufficient to offset the error in the withheld taxes and the net pay of the employee.
-If the error occurred in a prior calendar year or the employee is no longer on the payroll, no adjustment should be made.
+If the error occurred in a prior calendar year or the employee is no longer on the payroll, make no adjustment.

 - Payment of Withheld Taxes